-Total PCB concentration not Water Total PCB concentration not to exceed 0.03 $\mu g/\ell^{\star}$ to exceed 21.6 ng/g Sediment Total PCB concentration not to exceed 21.6 ng/g Description Polychlorinated biphenyls (PCBs) are a group of man-made chemicals consisting of carbon, hydrogen and chlorine atoms.
+Total PCB concentration not Water Total PCB concentration not to exceed 0.03 μg/l to exceed 21.6 ng/g Sediment Total PCB concentration not to exceed 21.6 ng/g Description Polychlorinated biphenyls (PCBs) are a group of man-made chemicals consisting of carbon, hydrogen and chlorine atoms.
 Due to their non-flammability, chemical stability, high boiling point and electrical insulating properties they are used in a wide range of products including hydraulic oils, electrical transformers and capacitors, concrete constructions, sealants and paint (Jartun et al. , 2009).
-Natural occurrence PCBs are exclusively anthropogenic and do not occur naturally (Wolska et al. , 2012).
-Interdependence & Fate in the environment PCBs have low water solubility, a high n-octanol/water partition coefficient, and resistance potential, particularly those which are highly chlorinated.
-As a result, in the aquatic environment PCBs are usually found in much higher concentrations in sediments than in the overlying water.
-They are persistent in the environment and it may take decades for them to degrade.
-The persistence and stability of PCBs increase with an increase in the number of chlorine atoms per molecule (Wolska et al., 2012).
-PCBs readily bio-accumulate in many organisms in the environment (Geyer et al. , 1984).
-Method PCBs can be analysed using gas chromatography-mass spectrometry (GC-MS).
-Unit: $\mu g/\ell$ (water) and $\mu g/g$ dry weight (sediment)
+Natural occurrence PCBs are exclusively anthropogenic and do not occur naturally (Wolska et al., 2012).
+Interdependence & Fate in the environment particularly those v found in much high environment and it with an increase in water solubility, a high n-octanol/water partition coefficient, and resistance potential, se which are highly chlorinated.
+As a result, in the aquatic environment PCBs are usually higher concentrations in sediments than in the overlying water.
+They are persistent in the nd it may take decades for them to degrade.
+The persistence and stability of PCBs increase in the number of chlorine atoms per molecule (Wolska et al., 2012).
+PCBs readily bio-according or ganisms in the environment (Geyer et al., 1984).
+Method , analysed using gas chromatography-mass spectrometry (GC-MS). vater) and $\mu g/g$ dry weight (sediment)

-No QT provided for Australia and New Zealand, recommend QT of US-EPA (see US-EPA, 2022a) Impacts & Thresholds Biota Range (μg/l) Effect Reference Coral 1,000 Aroclor 1254: significant decrease in photosyntheti- cally generated oxygen production in Montastrea annularis , Acropora cervicornis , and Madracis mirabilis .
-McCloskey & Chesher (1971) Marine mammals Bioaccumulation known to result in reproductive failure in sea mammals (e.g. dolphins) WHO (1992b)
+No QT provided for Australia and New Zealand, recommend QT of US-EPA (see US-EPA, 2022a) Impacts & Thresholds Biota Range (μg/l) Effect Reference Coral 1,000 Aroclor 1254: significant decrease in photosynthetically generated oxygen production in Montastrea annularis , Acropora cervicornis , and Madracis mirabilis .
+McCloskey & Chesher (1971) Marine mammals - Bioaccumulation known to result in reproductive failure in sea mammals (e.g. dolphins) WHO (1992b)